 The Rio Grande begins its journey to the Gulf of Mexico from springs and snow melt high in the southern Rocky Mountains of Colorado.
 Along its way to the sea, the Rio Grande travels almost 2,000 miles.
 As it flows southward, its waters are diverted for flood control, irrigation, power generation, municipal uses, and recreation.

-By the time the Rio Grande leaves El Paso, so much water has been diverted that the riverbed between El Paso and Presidio often lies dry.
-Depending upon annual rainfall patterns, 69 to 86 percent of the water in the Rio Grande downstream from Presidio flows from the Mexican Rio Conchos, which originates in the Sierra Madre of western Chihuahua.
+By the time the Rio Grande leaves El Paso, so much water has been diverted that the riverbed between the cities of El Paso and Presidio is often dry.
+Depending upon annual rainfall patterns, 69 to 86 percent of the water in the Rio Grande downstream from Presidio flows from the Rio Conchos, which originates in the Sierra Madre of western Chihuahua in Mexico.
 The Rio Conchos joins the Rio Grande near Ojinaga, Chihuahua and Presidio, Texas.